Last updated on October 27, 2020.

-As districts weigh their options for reopening in the 2020-21 academic year, many state and district leaders are proposing a hybrid learning model for when students return to school this fall.
+As districts considered their options for reopening in the 2020-21 academic year, the majority of state and district leaders proposed a hybrid learning model for when students returned to school in the fall.

-This approach would blend the intimacy and immediacy of traditional face-to-face instruction with the flexibility of asynchronous and synchronous online learning—in hopes of curbing the spread of the coronavirus disease (COVID-19).
+This approach blends the intimacy and immediacy of traditional face-to-face instruction with the flexibility of asynchronous and synchronous online learning—in hopes of curbing the spread of the coronavirus disease (COVID-19).

 Below, we rounded up the latest examples of hybrid learning plans from districts and states across the country.

 Many of these plans are subject to change based on community feedback and public health guidelines.
 We'll continue to update this article as new information is available.

 [Download] Hybrid learning survey questions for students, families, and staff.

 Hybrid learning combines face-to-face instruction with online learning.
 In the context of coronavirus school re-openings, a hybrid model would reduce the number of students in the building by moving some of the course delivery online.

 Sometimes referred to as blending learning, hybrid learning lends itself to individualized learning, collaboration via online discussions, and several modes of interacting with course content for different learning styles.
 However, it does present challenges when it comes to ensuring positive and equitable learning outcomes.

 According to MCH Strategic Data's ongoing research of the COVID-19 pandemic (which covers 84% of school districts in the United States):

 - 52% of districts are offering hybrid learning